We use minimal analytics to improve the site. Is that okay?

 What I do In Photoshop

-Once the photo is in Photoshop I’ll often sharpen it here.
-I like the Highpass filter.
+Once the photo is in Photoshop, I often sharpen it here.
+I like the high-pass filter.
 Some photographers think Smart Sharpen is the way to go.
-Sometimes I use both.
+Sometimes, I use both.

-Photoshop is also important for touching up and cleaning up.
-Things like removing some extra grain from the sky.
-Sometimes you’ll have to bring back one of the original photos.
+Photoshop is also important for touch-ups and clean-ups, such as removing excess grain from the sky.
+Sometimes, you’ll have to bring back one of the original photos.

 Photomatix HDR Process

-Photomatix has two different ways of creating HDR images.
-Tonemapping, and Exposure Fusion.
+Photomatix offers two ways to create HDR images.
+Tone mapping and Exposure Fusion.

-Exposure Fusion Review works similar to Tonemapping in that it will shift the exposures around a bit.
-But this doesn’t seem to try to lift the shadows to a mid-tone or pull the highlights.
-It seems to use more of what’s there, and it doesn’t create the halo effect that gives you that famous HDR look.
-I use this method may be on 25% of my HDR photos.
-It oftentimes looks more natural but has fewer controls.
+Exposure Fusion Review works similarly to Tonemapping, shifting the exposures slightly.
+But this doesn’t try to lift the shadows to a mid-tone or pull the highlights.
+It seems to use more of what’s there, without creating the halo effect that gives you that famous HDR look.
+I use this method on 25% of my HDR photos.
+It often looks more natural but has fewer controls.

 What I Don’t Love